AdamBoley/Project-Beergate/README.md

 CSRF_TRUSTED_ORIGINS = ['https://*.YOUR_DOMAIN.COM'], replacing YOUR_DOMAIN.COM with the URL of the Gitpod workspace I was using, prefixed with `8000-` to account for the development server.

 This worked, and allowed me to login to the Django backend without issue.
 The code above appears to override the need to provide a CSRF token when performing actions from this workspace.
 This may present a vulnerability, as a CSRF token is Django's way of protecting sites against malicious users, and the code in settings.py overrides that.

-I asked my Mentor, and his response was....
+This ceased to be an issue when I downgraded to Django 3.2

 When attempting to render an BeerReview database entry, I initially could not get a Bootstrap card holding the various fields to display.
 I thought that this may have been a problem with my views.
 Where the Django Blog uses a status field to mark a post as either draft or published, I am merely using an approved field, and then filtering posts to display by the boolean value in the approved field.
 Removing this stipulation did not work.